Bone marrow exam

 - Explore programs for children with cancer.
 Major medical centers and nonprofit groups offer numerous activities and services specifically for children with cancer and their families.
 Examples include summer camps, support groups for siblings and wish-granting programs.
 Ask your health care team about programs in your area.

 - Help family and friends understand your situation.
-Set up a free, personalized Web page at the not-for-profit website CaringBridge.
+Set up a free, personalized webpage at the nonprofit website CaringBridge.
 This allows you to tell the whole family about appointments, treatments, setbacks and reasons to celebrate — without the stress of calling everyone every time there's something new to report.

 Preparing for your appointment

-Make an appointment with your family doctor or a general practitioner if you or your child has signs and symptoms that worry you.
+Make an appointment with your family doctor if you or your child has signs and symptoms that worry you.
 If your doctor suspects acute lymphocytic leukemia, you'll likely be referred to a doctor who specializes in treating diseases and conditions of the blood and bone marrow (hematologist).

-Because appointments can be brief, and because there's often a lot of ground to cover, it's a good idea to be well-prepared.
+Because appointments can be brief, and because there's often a lot of information to discuss, it's a good idea to be prepared.
 Here's some information to help you get ready, and what to expect from the doctor.